 Victoria-based manufacturer SEA Electric is converting medium-duty trucks and commercial vans into electric vehicles.

-Two new solar farms will add a total of 200MW of solar generation capacity at Collinsville in north Queensland, with the CEFC committing $90 million in debt finance.
+Two solar farms add a total of 200MW of solar generation capacity at Collinsville in north Queensland, with the CEFC committing $90 million in debt finance.

-A 428-bed student accommodation project in Waymouth Street, Adelaide, will help set a new benchmark in energy efficient design.
+A 428-bed student accommodation project in Waymouth Street, Adelaide, is helping set a new benchmark in energy efficient design.